wvanderwey/ROP/What-is-ROP?.md

 * read mapped to mitochondrial DNA is classified as a mitochondrial read
 * reads from a pair mapped to different chromosomes are classified as a fusion reads

-Given the assignment of reads into the genomic categories ROP will estimate relative proportions of the categories  based on the number of reads from the category.
+Given the assignment of reads into the genomic categories, ROP will estimate relative proportions of the categories  based on the number of reads from the category.

 ##Profile of repeat elements